brillcp/SwiftPokedex/README.md

 # Architecture 🏛

-SwiftPokedex is written in my own interpretation of the RIB archtitecure created by Uber.
-I call it RIBVVM.
+SwiftPokedex is written in my own interpretation of the RIB archtitecure created by Uber, called RIB+VVM.
 The name RIBs is short for Router, Interactor and Builder, which are the core components of the architecture.
-And VVM stanfds for View and ViewModel that is used views, states and data.
+And VVM refers to `View` and `ViewModel`.

 ## Builder 🛠